ebird/ebirdst/docs/articles/applications.md

 > **Goal:** identify the proportion of a species’ population falling
 > within a given region.
 This information can be used to highlight
 > stewardship responsibility for a species, for example, if a large
-> proportion of a species’ breeding populaiton falls within a region,
+> proportion of a species’ breeding population falls within a region,
 > that region could be said to have a high stewardship responsibility
 > for that species.

 The eBird Status and Trends website provides regional summary statistics at the country and state/province level for each species.
-For example, we can use the regional stats to see that [33% of the non-breeding population of Golden Eagle falls within the United States](https://science.ebird.org/en/status-and-trends/species/goleag/abundance-map?regionCode=USA).
+For example, we can use the regional stats to see that [36% of the non-breeding population of Golden Eagle falls within the United States](https://science.ebird.org/en/status-and-trends/species/goleag/abundance-map?regionCode=USA).
 The website also allows users to draw their own customs polygons to get